V-Wong/V-Wong.github.io/index.md

 ---
-layout: page
+layout: default
-title: About
 permalink: /
 ---

-## Hi There!
+# Hi There!
 I'm Vincent, a software engineer based in Sydney, Australia.
 I currently study Computer Science and Mathematics at [UNSW](https://unsw.edu.au) while also working as a Junior Software Developer at [Ventia](https://ventia.com).